airbytehq/airbyte/docs/understanding-airbyte/database-data-catalog.md

   * The `namespace_type` column configures whether the namespace for the connection should use that defined by the source, the destination, or a user-defined format (`custom`).
 If `custom` the `namespace_format` column defines the string that will be used as the namespace.
   * The `status` column describes the activity level of the connector: `active` - current schedule is respected, `inactive` - current schedule is ignored (the connection does not run) but it could be switched back to active, and `deprecated` - the connection is permanently off (cannot be moved to active or inactive).
 * `state`
   * The `state` table represents the current (last) state for a connection.
 For a connection with `stream` state, there will be a record per stream.
-For a connection with `global` state, there will be a record per stream and an additional record to whole the shared (global) state.
+For a connection with `global` state, there will be a record per stream and an additional record to store the shared (global) state.
 For a connection with `legacy` state, there will be one record per connection.
   * In the `stream` and `global` state cases, the `stream_name` and `namespace` columns contains the name of the stream whose state is represented by that record.
 For the shared state in global `stream_name` and `namespace` will be null.
   * The `state` column contains the state JSON blob.
 Depending on the type of the connection, the schema of the blob will be different.
-    * `stream` - this column is a JSON blob that is a blackbox to the platform and known only to the connector that generated it.
+    * `stream` - for this type, this column is a JSON blob that is a blackbox to the platform and known only to the connector that generated it.
-    * `global` - this column is a JSON blob that is a blackbox to the platform and known only to the connector that generated it.
+    * `global` - for this type, this column is a JSON blob that is a blackbox to the platform and known only to the connector that generated it.
 This is true for both the states for each stream and the shared state.
-    * `legacy` - this column is a JSON blob with a top-level key called `state`.
+    * `legacy` - for this type, this column is a JSON blob with a top-level key called `state`.
 Within that `state` is a blackbox to the platform and known only to the connector that generated it.
+  * The `type` column describes the type of the state of the row. type can be `STREAM`, `GLOBAL` or `LEGACY`.
+  * The connection_id is a foreign key to the connection for which we are tracking state.
 * `stream_reset`
-  * Each record in this table represents a stream in a connection that is enqueued to be reset.
+  * Each record in this table represents a stream in a connection that is enqueued to be reset or is currently being reset.
 It can be thought of as a queue.
 Once the stream is reset, the record is removed from the table.
 * `operation`
   * The `operation` table transformations for a connection beyond the raw output produced by the destination.
 The two options are: `normalization`, which outputs Airbyte's basic normalization.
 The second is `dbt`, which allows a user to configure their own custom dbt transformation.
 A connection can have multiple operations (e.g. it can do `normalization` and `dbt`).
   * If the `operation` is `dbt`, then the `operator_dbt` column will be populated with a JSON blob with the schema from [OperatorDbt](airbyte-config/config-models/src/main/resources/types/OperatorDbt.yaml).